amartinez4037/SimpleWebsite/README.md

-# NerdAron
+# Building a simple website

-* This is a website I have created for myself
+* This is a really simple webpage layout
-* Feel free to check it out at [nerdaron.com](http://nerdaron.com)
+** Fixes a header at the top
+** Pushes footer to the bottom